plausible/website/_posts/2021-05-17-google-amp-is-dead-amp-pages-no-longer-get-preferential-treatment-in-google-search.md

 There's been a lot of antitrust scrutiny on Google and it may have played a role in this change of heart.
 AMP put Google in control of the web and of what a website can be.
 Google put themselves in between the visitor and the site.
 It took control and independence away from sites that felt forced to use Google AMP.

 Now all the sites have a choice.
 If you want higher rankings and more traffic from search engines, you need to optimize your site for a better, more performant and faster user experience.
+And you now have the choice of technology you want to use to get there.

 AMP is no longer a Google requirement to create a fast-loading website.
 You can develop [a lightweight site](https://plausible.io/lightweight-web-analytics) with a great page experience and top Core Web Vitals scores even without using the restricted and Google-controlled way of building a website.